prakash-js/write-ups/CrashDump-HTB/CrashDump.md

 To find the C2 server IP, I searched for the string http across the suspicious memory regions using ```s -a b1`20870000 L?8e00000000 "http"```.
 This returned multiple hits, and among them I noticed a non-localhost IP starting with "101.10.25".
 To retrieve the full IP address, I then searched specifically for that string using ```s -a b1`20870000 L?800000000 "101.10.25"```, which revealed the complete C2 server IP address.

+## Task 9

+### Provide the name of the C2 framework used by the threat actor.
+> Cobalt Strike

+**Explaination :**

+To identify the C2 framework, I analyzed the overall behavior pattern observed throughout the investigation rather than relying on a single indicator.

+The malware demonstrated three key behaviors characteristic of Cobalt Strike:

+First, it injected itself into a legitimate running process (notepad.exe) and loaded a full executable directly into its memory without touching the disk.

+Second, it used a named pipe (MSSE-1641-server) for inter-process communication, which follows the default Cobalt Strike Beacon named pipe naming convention.

+Third, it established an outbound HTTP connection to the C2 server, consistent with Cobalt Strike's communication pattern.

+Based on these combined behavioral indicators, the C2 framework used by the threat actor was confirmed to be Cobalt Strike.